karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 I visited the Black Hills of South Dakota last fall, and I fell in love with the quiet, majestic beauty of it all.
 Honestly, I could have set up camp somewhere and been at peace with that as my home going forward.
 Alas, the vacation was only a little over a week and we had a packed itinerary so we only stayed there a few days.
 But that short time captured me.
 Woman is the Earth is based out of those same hills, and Dust of Forever delivered me back to that moment in time.
 This is my favorite atmospheric black metal album of the year and my favorite record of the year.

 This record drew me in from the start with some of the best album artwork I've ever seen and it doesn't let up.
 Riffs on riffs on riffs and a pounding rhythm section do. not. let. up.
-Jon Martin on drums beats the living shit out of his kit and I am here for it.
+Jon Martin on drums beats the living shit out of his kit and the fills and performance on this record are so good.
 Such a frenetic pace and immediacy to every strike and fill.
 Andy Martin and Jarrod Hattervig combine to deliver such a memorable set of guitar riffing and fury of melody it's unforgettable and breathtaking.
 Jarrod's vocal delivery is exceptional and truly haunting.
 Production on this record is perfect, neither too raw nor too polished, it reminds me of Inter Arma in how they layer all the sounds together as one voice.
 This entire record is exceptional but The Crystal Tomb is my favorite.
-That riff that permeates throughout gets my blood going in all the best ways.
+The opening riff on that track that continues to permeate throughout gets my blood going in all the best ways.

 This was my favorite record of the year, without question.
 Great year for music.